-'''

-add hosts --hosts=host_list site_name
+add hosts {--hosts=|-h }host\list site\name

-host_list:
+host\list:

 host[, host[, ...]]

-'''

 This command adds one or more hosts to an existing management site.
 Agents using the same port as the management site must be running on any hosts added using this command.
-This command takes to mandatory arguments: a list of hosts (using the --hosts option), and the name of the site to which the hosts are to be added.
+This command takes two mandatory arguments: a list of hosts (using the --hosts option or its short form -h), and the name of the site to which the hosts are to be added.